quick-lab/primerschemes/primerschemes/artic-measles/400/v1.0.0/README.md

 ## Description

 A pan Measles morbillivirus scheme.
-All full length genomes have been downloaded and phylogenicly downsampled to 0.95 RTL.
+All full length genomes have been downloaded and phylogenetically downsampled to 0.95 RTL.

 ## Overviews